cgregurich/SoftwareRasterizer/thoughts.md

 Another summary of steps to be done:
 Step 1: Learn line rasterization.
 Implement Xiaolin Wu's line rasterizer to draw a line with some simple anti aliasing https://en.m.wikipedia.org/wiki/Xiaolin_Wu%27s_line_algorithm
 Step 2: Draw a triangle in wireframe.
 It's just step 1 three times Step 3: Fill the triangle with a single color by doing three cross products to see if a point is inside the triangle or not.
 At the simplest and slowest, you can just do this for every point on the screen.
 You cross product from each vertex to the next vertex clockwise with the vector from the same starting vertex to the point.
-If you get negative results for each point, it's isnide.
+If you get negative results for each point, it's inside.
 Draw the color there.
 Step 4: Interpolate colors.
 Learn barycentric coordiinates (which is basically how close each point in a triangle is to each vertex) and interpolate the pixel color based on the colors of the three vertices.
 Step 5: Put the triangle in world space rather than screen space.
 Start with an orthogonal camera staring down the z-axis and it's only a couple extra lines of code to clip triangles behind the camera.
 Try animating the triangle.
 Step 6: Switch the orthogonal camera for a regular perspective camera with a view frustum with a near clipping plane, a far clipping plane, etc. Try animating the camera.